-This course takes a feminist perspective to analyze portrayals of sex and gender in film with a particular emphasis on how men and masculinity can be represented.
+This course takes a feminist perspective to analyze portrayals of sex and gender in film with a particular emphasis on representation of men and masculinity.
 The focus is on how films construct different notions of gender, how films can be read in different ways, and to what social uses film portrayals may be put.
 The course includes lectures on film criticism, gender theory, and theories of representation, as well as screenings and discussion.
-Offered alternate years.
-(Same as WGST 335)
+(Same as IDS 335)

 The course addresses the history, theory, and practice of American radio journalism.
 Topics of study include interviewing, news writing and reporting, hosting, documentary making, sound collecting, and studio and field production techniques.
 The course follows primarily the model of non-commercial American radio journalism, especially National Public Radio and Public Radio International.
 Students learn both to critically evaluate the work of others and to produce their own examples of these forms of radio journalism.
 It is strongly recommended that students who enroll in this course have at least one semester of on-air experience with Luther College Radio station KWLC.
 Offered alternate years.

-This course examines key concepts in the area of rhetorical theory.
-Grounded in classical and contemporary texts, students explore the function of rhetoric in relation to knowledge, community, governance, identity, power, and resistance.
-Throughout the course, particular attention is given to the relationship between rhetoric and social transformation.
+This course examines key concepts in the area of rhetorical theory and methods.
+Grounded in classical and contemporary texts, students explore the function of rhetoric in relation to knowledge, community, governance, and power.
+Throughout the course, particular attention is given to the way specific methodological approaches help explore the relationship between rhetoric and social transformation.